Mangwal, Pakistan

 Mangwal is a village and union council of Chakwal District in the Punjab Province of Pakistan.
 It is part of Chakwal Tehsil, and is located at 33°6'30N 72°49'32E.

 History

 During the British rule, Mangwal was part of Chakwal tehsil, which itself was an important tehsil of Jhelum district.
-While, rest of the residents of other tehsils were referred as Jhelumi - residents of Chakwal were particularly called Chakwalias.
-Aboriginals of Mangwal belonged to the ferocious Mughal Kassar tribe Mughal prince Sardar Mango Khan s/o Sardar Lakhan Khan suggested the name Mangowal, means a place where descendants of Mango khan live.
+While the rest of the residents of other tehsils were referred to as Jhelumis, the residents of Chakwal were particularly called Chakwalias.
+The original inhabitants of Mangwal belonged to the Mughal Kassar tribe.
+According to local tradition, Mughal prince Sardar Mango Khan, son of Sardar Lakhan Khan, suggested the name 'Mangowal' means a place where the descendants of Mango Khan live.

-Mangwal was well known for Mangwal market and people from Attock, outskirts of Chakwal and Jhelum came to Mangwal to trade goods and necessities.
+Mangwal was well known for its market, and people from Attock, the outskirts of Chakwal, and Jhelum came there to trade goods and necessities.

-People of Mangwal are well-to-do since then.
-Looking at the History the famous fight b/w Sardar Khan Nawab and 7 chiefs of different tribes was the most tragic fight and is remembered till date.
+The people of Mangwal have been well-to-do since then.
+Looking at the History the famous fight b/w Sardar Khan Nawab and 7 chiefs of different tribes was one of the most tragic conflicts in the area's history and is still remembered today.